-Proposition 1A, proposed by the Legislature in connection with the 2004-05 Budget Act, approved by the voters in November 2004 and generally effective in 2007-08 Fiscal Year, provides that the State may not reduce any local sales tax rate, limit existing local government authority to levy a sales tax rate or change the allocation of local sales tax revenues, subject to certain exceptions.
+Proposition 1A, proposed by the Legislature in connection with the 2004-05 Budget Act, approved by the voters in November 2004 and generally effective in 2007-08 fiscal year, provides that the State may not reduce any local sales tax rate, limit existing local government authority to levy a sales tax rate or change the allocation of local sales tax revenues, subject to certain exceptions.
 Proposition 1A generally prohibits the State from shifting to schools or community colleges any share of property tax revenues allocated to local governments for any fiscal year, as set forth under the laws in effect as of November 3, 2004.
-Any change in the allocation of property tax revenues among local governments within a county must be approved by two-thirds of both houses of the Legislature.
+Any change in the allocation of property tax revenues among local governments within a county must be approved by two-thirds of both houses of the

+Legislature.
 The State may also approve voluntary exchanges of local sales tax and property tax revenues among local governments within a county.
-Proposition 1A also provides that if the State reduces the VLF rate then in effect, 0.65 percent of vehicle value, the State must provide local governments with equal replacement revenues.
+Proposition 1A also provides that if the State reduces the VLF rate currently in effect, 0.65 percent of vehicle value, the State must provide local governments with equal replacement revenues.
 Further, Proposition 1A requires the State, beginning July 1, 2005, to suspend State mandates affecting cities, counties and special districts, excepting mandates relating to employee rights, schools or community colleges, in any year that the State does not fully reimburse local governments for their costs to comply with such mandates.

 Proposition 1A may result in increased and more stable County revenues.
 The magnitude of such increase and stability is unknown and would depend on future actions by the State.
 However, Proposition 1A could also result in decreased resources being available for State programs.
 This reduction, in turn, could affect actions taken by the State to resolve budget difficulties.
 Such actions could include increasing State taxes, decreasing spending on other State programs or other action, some of which could be adverse to the finances of the County.
+See APPENDIX A - "INFORMATION REGARDING THE COUNTY OF RIVERSIDE - FINANCIAL INFORMATION - Impacts of State Budget."